Mobile App vs Mobile Website: What to Choose?

-Mobile app vs Mobile web site: It is a big decision that many business operators are making as they struggle to determine what method is the best way to reach out to, connect with, and serve their customers.
+Mobile app vs mobile website: It is a big decision that many business operators are making as they struggle to determine what method is the best way to reach out to, connect with, and serve their customers.

 While both options have some remarkable visual similarities, there are some major differences in terms of features, the purpose of the app/website, budget factors, and the size of the audience you can reach with each option.

-A mobile app is made available to a user through a downloadable file from Android app stores or iOS store.
-Once downloaded, the app installs on a person’s device automatically.
-A mobile app does not require the use of a mobile browser to access the content.
+A mobile app is available to the user through a downloadable file either from various Android app stores or the Apple store.
+Once downloaded, the app installs on the person’s device automatically and doesn’t need the use of a mobile browser to access the content.

 Your goals will ultimately define whether you want to use a mobile website, a native app, or both.
 For example, consider a game app like angry birds: The app is entirely downloadable and can be installed on a mobile device.
-If you plan to develop mobile games, a mobile app users can download is your best bet.
+If you plan to develop mobile games, mobile app users can download is your best bet.

 In contrast, if you have a website online already, you may want a mobile website to act like your existing website and even duplicate the content you offer online.
 You can offer content that is mobile friendly without having to have an entire app coded for the purposes of doing so.

 When it comes to mobile websites, there is no waiting to gain access to content, product, or service information.
-In today’s culture, where it is just as hard to get the attention of a Web user as it is to keep the user engaged, immediate website access is really preferred.
+In today’s culture, where it is just as hard to get the attention of a web user as it is to keep the user engaged, immediate website access is really preferred.
 With mobile websites, the user does not have to take the time to download or install anything, and while most mobile downloads take mere minutes, in those few minutes you still run the risk of losing the interest of the user downloading a mobile app.

-What’s more, you do not have to worry about having separate apps so users of different devices can access the mobile website.
+What’s more, you do not have to worry about having separate mobile apps so users of different devices can access the mobile website.
 Whether the user has Blackberry, Android, or iPhone, as long as the user has a browser on their phone, they can view your mobile content.

-READ ALSO: Mobile app ux
+READ ALSO: Mobile App UX